 Dr. Alexis conducts escharotic treatments depending on the severity of the situation.
-The treatment is an herbal medicine technique that is directly applied to the cervix.
+The treatment is a herbal medicine technique that is directly applied to the cervix.
 It facilitates the sloughing off of unhealthy cervical cells.
-Unlike conventional treatments, there are no unfortunate side effects, which make it a much safer treatment option for women of childbearing age.
+Unlike conventional treatments, there are no negative side effects making it a much safer treatment option for women of childbearing age.

-The health of our hair, skin, and nails is often a reflection of our general health.
+The health of our hair, skin, and nails is often a reflection of our internal health.
 Dr. Alexis will analyze the diet, environmental and sun exposure, stressors, and physical health conditions that could contribute to the unhealthy appearance of her patients.
-She will offer specific dietary and lifestyle interventions, along with vitamins, minerals, herbs, and pharmaceuticals so that her patients can look amazing!
+She will offer specific dietary and lifestyle interventions, along with vitamins, minerals, herbs, and pharmaceuticals so that her patients can look and feel amazing!

 Hormone balancing and symptom relief are very important, but quantifying risk and working to prevent serious diseases that plague the aging population are equally important.
-Using concentrated phytoestrogens, herbal medicine, and nutritional supplementation, Dr. Alexis helps prevents various diseases such as:
+Using concentrated phytoestrogens, herbal medicine, and nutritional supplementation, Dr. Alexis helps not only to treat, but also prevent various diseases such as:

-The decision to use hormone replacement therapy (HRT) is complicated and difficult because the different researches conducted on this procedure can be confusing and conflicting.
-Dr. Alexis can help evaluate the risks and benefits that conventional and natural HRT have so that she can create a treatment plan for you.
+The decision to use hormone replacement therapy (HRT) can be complicated and difficult to make because of the conflicting research done on HRT.
+Dr. Alexis will help her patients to evaluate both the benefits and potential risks that conventional and natural HRT have and help them to make an informed decision.

-Dr. Alexis understands that health promotion and disease prevention is paramount during this time.
+Dr. Alexis understands that health promotion and disease prevention are paramount during this time.
 Menopause is an important transitional time in the life cycle of every woman, as it is a time of drastic biological change.
-It may include:
+Symptoms may include: